 Be a part of the following committees

-ECONOMIC VITALITY focuses on capital, incentives, training, and other economic and financial tools to assist new and existing businesses, catalyze property development, and create a supportive environment for entrepreneurs and innovators that drive local economies
+Economic Vitality focuses on capital, incentives, training, and other economic and financial tools to assist new and existing businesses, catalyze property development, and create a supportive environment for entrepreneurs and innovators that drive local economies.

-Positions the downtown commercial district as the center of the community and hub of economic activity, while creating a positive image that showcases a community’s unique characteristics.
+The Promotions Committee positions the downtown commercial district as the center of the community and hub of economic activity, while creating a positive image that showcases a community’s unique characteristics.

 The Organization Committee builds a team - a partnership of people and organizations that have a stake in the commercial areas of the city.
 Business owners, volunteers, and elected officials come together under the leadership of an Executive Director to build consensus to support a vibrant business community.
 The committee keeps the board, committees, staff, and program-of-work in good shape by attracting people and money to the organization.